bexcite/ptudes-lab/README.rst

 Ouster Lidar/IMUs + KissICP + trajectory smoothing (Error-State EKF)
 ---------------------------------------------------------------------

-Since Ouster Lidar raw ``.pcap/.bag`` recording almost always comes with **imu_packets** it may be used to get better trajectories on some tricky cases, like tunnels with less features, fast movements or lower resolution sensors.
-(though it's not universally better and need to be used with caution).
+Ouster Lidar raw ``.pcap/.bag`` recordings almost always come with **imu_packets** inside which may be used to get better trajectories estimation on some tricky cases, like tunnels with less features, fast platform movements or lower resolution sensors. (though it's not universally better and need to be used with caution).

-``ptudes ekf-bench`` has various experiments with ES EKF implementation that uses the Ouster **imu_packets**.
+``ptudes ekf-bench`` CLI has various tools with ES EKF implementation that uses the Ouster **imu_packets** together with KissICP.

 ES EKF as a smoothing filter for KissICP trajectories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~